mendix/CommunityCommons/README.md

 *GetCFInstanceIndex* - Returns the Cloud Foundry Instance Index that is set during deployment of the application in a Cloud native environment.
 Returns 0 for the leader instance, 1 or higher for slave instances or -1 when the environment variable could not be read (when running locally or on premises).

-*GetApplicationUrl* - Returns the runtime URL of this application.
+*GetApplicationUrl* - Returns the runtime URL of this application (without trailing slash).

 *GetRuntimeVersion* - Returns the runtime version of this application.